p-ja/acme-fitness-store/lab-guide/Lab 1: Deploy and build Application.md

    ```
    ![](Images/mjv2-10.png)

-1. Copy the gateway URL and paste it in a new browser and then you should see the ACME Fitness Store Application.Explore the application, but notice that not      everything is functioning yet.
-Continue on to Lab 2 to configure Single Sign On to enable the rest of the functionality.
+1. Copy the gateway URL and paste it in a new browser and then you should see the ACME Fitness Store Application.
+Explore the application, but notice that not      everything is functioning yet.
+Continue on to Lab 2 to configure Single Sign On to enable the rest of the functionality ( features like log in, adding items to the cart, or completing an order).

    ![](Images/mjv2-11.png)